samyachour/PoliticalDebateApp_Backend/README.md

 - install latest python with homebrew `brew install python` or `brew upgrade python`
 - install latest postegresql with homebrew `brew install postgresql`
 - run build_venv.sh `./build_venv.sh` to install and run your venv (needing python3.7 as well as django + djangorestframework)
-- create a secrets.py file in PoliticalDebateApp/ with the variables `secretKeyHidden` (Django key) & `secretPostgreUser` and `secretPostgrePassword` (PostgreSQL credentials)
+- create a secrets.py file in PoliticalDebateApp/ with the constants `secretKeyHidden` (Django key) & `secretPostgreUser` and `secretPostgrePassword` (PostgreSQL credentials)

 ### Architecture